Ricky-93/riccardogonzo.github.io/_teaching/atrani_2025.md

 courseDates: "2025"
 location: "Atrani, Italy"
 ---
 Lecturer for the PhD school in Atrani on 'Analytic Computing in High-Energy and Gravitational Theoretical Physics'.
+Topic: <i>On-shell Observables in the gravitational two-body problem</i>.
+PhD-level lectures for graduate students and early-career researchers.